tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-2-analyze-communications.md

 In this module, we will learn how to use Calico to create network policies to control access to and from a pod.
 We will install the `Example Voting Application`.
 Once the application is deployed, we will create and test network security policies with different ingress and egress rules to demonstrate how **workload access control** is done.

-1. Clone this repository in your Azure Cloud Shell.
+1. Clone this repository in your AWS CloudShell.

    ```bash
    git clone https://github.com/tigera-solutions/cc-aks-visualize-identify-security-gaps.git && \